 Copies of the programme and Order of Service are reproduced below, with selected photographs taken by Phil Wareham, the College photographer.
 Brief captions appear below them.

 Apart from Peter Wright (as mentioned above) the Association has to date been unable to trace any surviving relatives.
 August 2012 update: Ken Jamieson, younger brother of AD (Don) Jamieson and an OT himself (1934-9),has been able to provide further information about his family, including several photos (now added to the Pupils gallery).

 October 2012 Update: Dr Jack Allwright advises that his uncle, Charles John Allwright, a pupil from 1927 until probably 1931, was killed in action in November 1944 while serving with the First Battalion, The Middlesex Regiment; he is buried in the War Graves Cemetery in Faenza.
 There are two surviving sons.
-Unfortunately, Charles's name was not included on the original memorial, nor therefore on the rededicated tablet.
+Unfortunately Charles's name was not included on the original memorial, nor therefore on the rededicated tablet.
 Ted Hayward has been unable to ascertain how this omission occurred but on behalf of the Association is pleased to be able to record, in this way, the additional entry for Charles.
 Dr Allwright has kindly supplied a 1944 press cutting and a school reference for his uncle, which are reproduced in the Pupils gallery.

 September 2020: the plaque, with other school-related memorabilia also stored at Lambeth College (including the pupil honours boards for 1951-68),is now permanently displayed on the ground floor of the Henry Thornton building, at the rear of the College site.

 Photo captions (L-R):